 Interpretation of symbols tends to be personal and subjective, and the reader’s language, experience, and mental state can affect their interpretation of the leaves.
 Most tea reader’s interpret images based on accepted magical and archetypal symbolism.
 If you are considering reading your own tea leaves but are unsure about interpreting their meaning, there are numerous books available online and in local bookstores listing symbols and their meanings.

-Feel free to follow your own instincts when reading tea leaves, but if you need some guidance then call upon Psychic Light reader Julie S. Julie has been able to read tea leaves since a young age, and is an excellent all round reader.
+Feel free to follow your own instincts when reading tea leaves, but if you need some guidance then call upon on of our Psychic Light readers.

 It is important for you to remember that the ability to read tea leaves is derived from your subconscious and the symbols you see are unique to you or your reader’s perception.
 Divination is an art.
 The more you practice the better you will become at intuiting the answers to questions.
 Trust your instincts and remember most importantly to have fun!